 What is the fastest way to send money electronically?

-Services like Zelle and Google Pay can be very quick ways to transfer money electronically.
+If you want to start sending money online, services like Google Pay can be very quick ways to transfer money electronically.
 The money can be delivered within minutes.
 Wire transfers are also regarded as a fast way to move large sums or make international transfers.

-How can I send money instantly with routing and account numbers?
+How can I send money to someone instantly with routing and account numbers?

-You can likely use your financial institution’s transfer feature to send funds to another account if you have the routing and account numbers.
+You can likely use your financial institution’s transfer feature as a way to transfer money to another account if you have the routing and account numbers.
+However, you will usually also need the recipient’s name and address, as well as their bank’s name.

-How can I send money instantly without a bank account?
+How can I send money to someone instantly without a bank account?

 If you don’t have a bank account, you can use a money transfer service (such as Western Union or Moneygram) and pay in cash.
 The funds will be then forwarded as you direct them.
-Services like Venmo and Cash App may be another good way to move money; you can link them to a debit card (prepaid or not) or a credit card.
+Services like Venmo and Cash App may be another good way to move money; you can link them to a prepaid debit card or a credit card.

 The SoFi Bank Debit Mastercard® is issued by SoFi Bank, N.A., pursuant to license by Mastercard International Incorporated and can be used everywhere Mastercard is accepted.
 Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.